Skip to main content

 • Last updated on .

-WHAT IS THE VULVA?
-The vulva is the part of your genitals that you can see.
-The vulva includes the mons pubis (the mound above the rest of the vulva), the inner and outer labia (lips), the clitoris, the opening of tube leading to the bladder (the urethra), and the opening to the vagina.
+What is the vulva?
+If you have a vagina, the vulva is the part of your genitals on the outside of your body.
+The vulva includes: • the mons pubis (the mound above the rest of the vulva) • the inner and outer labia (lips) • the tip of the clitoris • the urethra (the opening of the tube leading to the bladder) • the opening to the vagina.
 The vagina is the tube that leads from the outside (the vulva) to the uterus (womb).
 The vagina is not part of the vulva.
-TAKING CARE OF THE SKIN OF YOUR VULVA The skin of the vulva is delicate and taking care of it is an important part of your health care.
-There are a few key factors to consider with vulva...
+Taking care of your vulva The skin of the vulva is delicate, and taking care of it is an important part of your self-care.
+There...

 Continue reading